Ez Minzoku: Background

 The style of Ez Minzoku was inspired by Takahide Higuchi's experience of performing a J-pop MIDI file through a PC music sequencer.
 The sequencer had a glitch where it assigned notes to the wrong sound source.
 According to Higuchi, this led him to have an "awful" yet "tremendous" feeling from listening to the corrupted version of the song, which inspired him to create a "MIDI glitch" record.
 According to Higuchi, the album is about easily making music based on someone's "most primitive self" and the relationship between Nyabinghi music and footwork.

 Two tracks that appear on Ez Minzoku, "Mid Summer Night" and "Minzoku," was first on a record Foodman previously released with Dubliminal Bounce in 2013 titled Are Kore.
 They were placed on Ez Minzoku as instructed by Orange Milk leader Keith Rankin.
 Higuchi was initially reluctant to put them on the album since they didn't match the style of the other songs.
 However, he later decided to add them to give the album a bit of variety.
-Orange Milk Records originally planned to release Ez Minzoku in 2015, shortly after the distribution of Foodman's mini-album Cloudwork (2015).
+Orange Milk Records originally planned to release Ez Minzoku in 2015, shortly after the distribution of Foodman's mini-album Couldwork (2015).
 However, the making of the album was completed much later than planned, leading it to be released on May 13, 2016.